OceanScript-Devs/OceanScript/README.md

 It's sheer complexity means that nothing is supported aside from alphanumeric characters.
 Punctuation is unsupported.
 Capitalization is ignored.
 You'll see why further down this page.

-Oceanscript uses a range of three to five characters PER letter, with each letter joined together, and each *word* joined together by a line break.
+Oceanscript uses a range of three to six characters PER letter, with each letter joined together, and each *word* joined together by a line break.
 A single word can take up quite a few spaces on each line of a document or notepad.

 Let's start of with a basic example - to see what I'm really talking about: